Development of the

 removed some lower branches, and trimmed back the top to a rounded form.
 For

-the one on the left, I pruned it back severely to show the trunk, and I
+the one on the right, I pruned it back severely to show the trunk, and I

 reduced the top to a small ball.
 The upper foliage on both plants will